Undalogic/usmu_py/README.md

 - Automatically insert a configurable delay (e.g., 50 ms) between commands.
 - Installation

-You can install this package directly from PyPI (once published):
+You can install this package directly from PyPI:
 ```bash
 pip install usmu_py
 ```